 In fact, more and more research is showing that coffee has multiple benefits.
-Viter Life posted a blog that stated all the benefits of coffee, including:
+Viter Energy blog stated all the benefits of coffee, including:

 Caffeine is the most commonly used mood-altering substance in the world.
 About 90 percent of Americans take caffeine in one form or another.

 If you don't want to fill up on a lot of coffee, you can get your caffeine in Viter Energy Mints .
 The mints taste great, have B vitamins, and are made with all-natural ingredients.

 Sleep, of course, is necessary.
 But adequate amounts of sleep also provide benefits.
 The National Sleep Foundation article states :